nojronatron/nojronatron.github.io/continuing-education/conted-index.md

 - [ ] [Promises](https://www.digitalocean.com/community/tutorials/understanding-the-event-loop-callbacks-promises-and-async-await-in-javascript) in JavaScript.
 - [ ] CSS 3: When overlapped objects must have a transparency or alternate color assignment, what CSS property should be used?
 See [cssbattle 15](https://cssbattle.dev/play/15) for an example.
 - [ ] Mocking for unit testing in AndroidStudio.
-generics-in-java) and then work through [Baeldung](https://www.baeldung.com/java-generics) to help me.
 - [ ] Java Object Streams: What they are and how to use them ([Oracle.com](https://docs.oracle.com/javase/tutorial/essential/io/objectstreams.html)).
 - [ ] Android: Implementing and managing data from a DB [in a Spinner](https://developer.android.com/guide/topics/ui/controls/spinner).
 - [ ] Wiring Repositories in [Spring Data JPA](https://www.baeldung.com/the-persistence-layer-with-spring-data-jpa).